ae-dschorsaanjo/picilang/picilang.md

 ## Grammar

-The grammar is simple and there are no exceptions\*.
+The grammar is simple and there are (almost) no exceptions\*.

-\*: with the only exception from the "no exception" rule being the letter `y`.
+\*: with the only exceptions from the "no exception" rule being the letter `y` and the way numbers are formed.

 ### Alphabet and pronunciation